 Preliminary Rounds.
-When the officials (four or five per site) are determined, NCAA staff will provide the names to the host.
+When the officials are determined, NCAA staff will provide the names to the host.
 The tournament manager will then provide a rooming list to the hotel.
 It is recommended to lodge the officials in a separate, but comparable, hotel.
 The tournament manager will arrange for the officials' hotel room and tax to be master-billed to the institution.
 Officials are responsible for their incidental charges.